Meredith Strang Burgess

 A "LITTLE" ABOUT MEREDITH

-Meredith Strang Burgess is President and CEO of Burgess Advertising & Marketing, a 32+ year old communications company located in Falmouth, Maine.
+Meredith Strang Burgess is President and CEO of Burgess Advertising & Marketing, a 35+ year old communications company located in Falmouth, Maine.
 Over the years the company has received many accolades including the Governor's Award for Business Excellence and was named Best Places to Work in 2009, 2010 and 2011.
 Meredith is very active in the community and is a past laureate in the Maine Business Hall of Fame; a Jefferson Award recipient; received the Mary Rines Thompson Award from WCSH 6 Who Care Awards; and was named the 2014 Woman of Distinction by the Girl Scouts of Maine.
+And in May 2021, she was awarded Doctor of Humane Letters by Thomas College.

 Diagnosed with breast cancer in 1999, she is a very active and out spoken advocate for cancer awareness and prevention.
 She is the past president of the Maine Cancer Foundation and helped create the successful pink ribbon Maine specialty license plate program in 2008.